What factors influence the price of a website redesign?

 5. Deadlines, maintenance, and future developments

 The integration of external tools also affects the budget.
 CRM, analytics tools, and marketing solutions require specific work.
-Their integration must be considered from the design stage onwards to avoid costly adjustments later on.
+Their integration must be considered from the design stage to avoid costly adjustments later on.

 Conclusion